Meet Our Staff

 It has always been Sara’s passion to own her own studio.
 She thought her dreams where over when she had spinal fusion due to scoliosis.
 She was jokingly called the bionic dancer.
 Her dedication and perseverance shows that if you put your heart and mind to it then you can achieve it!

-When she is not living at the studio she enjoys spending time with her husband Rick and children Gianna, Madelyn and Maclin!
+When she is not living at the studio she enjoys spending time with her children Gianna, Madelyn and Maclin as well as her husband Rick!

 Rosemarie has taught all over Chester and Delaware County for over 20 years.
 She has taught many award winning routines at various competitions.
 She is a certified instructor and member of Dance Masters of America, and has also served on the Board of Directors with the Pennsylvania Association of Dance Teachers.
 She has performed in many dance productions, competitions,TV infomercials and charity events.
 Sara calls her the "Tap Guru".